“This post may contain affiliate links. Please read my disclosure for more info.

 To start making decisions based on the long-term payoff, and change that zigzag into a decided direction, take the time to figure out what your core values are.

-Maybe you’re making a decent salary but you’re uninspired and coming home each night feeling like a meaningless cog in a corporate wheel.
+Maybe you’re making a decent salary, but it’s been a long time since you’ve felt inspired at work.
 If you made a career decision based mainly on salary, you may be feeling the consequences of choosing a path that doesn’t align with your values.

 So, what would a good day feel like?
 What would you be doing, and what type of atmosphere would you thrive in?